canonical/craft-parts/docs/reference/part_properties.rst

 By default, Craft Parts builds independent parts in parallel.
 This can be disabled by setting the ``disable-parallel`` key to ``True``.

+.. _filesets:

 filesets
 --------
 **Type:** dictionary mapping strings to lists of strings |br|
 **Step:** all

 Defines named lists of paths to files and directories that can be referred to by name in keys that accept lists of paths.
-See :ref:`filesets` for more information.
+See :ref:`filesets_explanation` for more information.

 .. _organize: